Monday, July 06, 2026 | 04:56 AM ISTहिंदी में पढें

 Listen to This Article

-Interestingly, the previous best monthly figure was in February 2024, when the industry clocked 2.04 million.
-Despite being a shorter month, February saw five out of six categories — two-wheelers, three-wheelers, passenger vehicles, commercial vehicles and tractors — registering their highest-ever February retail volumes.
-Reflecting healthy demand across both personal mobility as well as economic activity-driven segments, two-wheelers grew by 25 per cent, three-wheelers by 24 per cent, passenger vehicles (PV) by 26 per cent, and commercial vehicles (CV) by 29 per cent.
-The only segment which did not set a fresh February record was construction equipment, which saw a marginal decline of 1.22 per cent YoY.
+Reflecting healthy demand across both personal mobility as well as economic activity-driven segments, two-wheelers grew by 25 per cent, three-wheelers by 24 per cent, PV by 26 per cent, and CV by 29 per cent.
+The only segment which did not set a fresh February record was construction equipment, which saw a marginal decline of 1.22 per cent Y-o-Y.

-"Overall, the strong performance during the month indicates that the policy-led confidence in the market, particularly following GST 2.0, is now translating into sustained demand across multiple vehicle segments," said C S Vigneshwar, president, Fada.
+"Overall, the strong performance during the month indicates that the policy-led confidence in the market, particularly following GST 2.0, is now translating into sustained demand across multiple vehicle segments," said C S Vigneshwar, president, FADA.

 "The sharper rural growth is particularly encouraging as it is supporting the sale of small cars, even as SUVs and utility vehicles continue to drive overall volumes.
 Improved affordability following GST rationalisation, the marriage season and healthy booking pipelines supported by new model introductions also aided demand during the month.
-Encouragingly, PV inventory levels have further reduced by about five days and now stand at 27–29 days, which is an extremely healthy sign," Vigneshwar added.
-Fada has recommended the OEMs bring the inventory level down to 21 days.
+Encouragingly, PV inventory levels have further reduced by about five days and now stand at 27-29 days, which is an extremely healthy sign," Vigneshwar added.
+FADA has recommended that OEMs bring the inventory level down to 21 days.

-Two-wheeler retails continued their strong momentum in February’26, reaching 1.7 million units, up 25 per cent YoY.
-Growth remained broad-based, with urban markets rising 29 per cent YoY and rural markets growing 22 per cent, reflecting steady demand across commuter as well as rural segments.
-Dealers attributed this performance to improved rural liquidity following good crop outcomes, attractive marketing schemes and better affordability post-GST revisions, while the marriage season and new product introductions also supported enquiries.
+Dealers attributed this performance to improved rural liquidity following good crop outcomes, attractive marketing schemes and better affordability post GST revisions, while the marriage season and new product introductions also supported enquiries.
 However, in some regions, supply constraints in select models and board examinations slightly tempered the otherwise strong momentum.

 All India Vehicle Retail Data for Feb 26